Bracing for nature's worst

 The wide experience of the Swiss Red Cross in empowering communities to build their own resilience puts it in an ideal position to help rural communities in El Salvador, Haiti and Honduras close gaps in their disaster preparedness.

-With the Swiss Red Cross taking the operational lead, this project will train local communities in El Salvador, Haiti and Honduras in disaster preparedness and link them to national disaster management and health systems, test and promote innovative approaches to risk reduction and strengthen policy dialogue.
-In particular, it will:
+With the Swiss Red Cross taking the operational lead, this project set out to train local communities in El Salvador, Haiti and Honduras in disaster preparedness and link them to national disaster management and health systems, test and promote innovative approaches to risk reduction and strengthen policy dialogue.
+In particular:

 - Expand DRR coverage by strengthening local interventions and scaling up from the community level to the municipal/departmental and national levels (for instance, using local risk studies as a basis for region-wide natural resource and territorial management plans)

 - Analyse, evaluate and systematise implementation of proven best practices in DRR to facilitate intraregional exchange and replication, such as by extending peer-learning mechanisms beyond El Salvador, Haiti and Honduras